 At the end of this meeting, the scrum team would have two artifacts ready

-- Explain everyone expectations from stories and get aligned
+Explain everyone expectations from stories and get aligned

 Once #1 and #2 are done for all the stories, commit sprint.

-Note: Many times, the business and competition demand last minute priority work to be picked when you start the Sprint.
+Note: Many times, the business and competition demand last-minute priority work to be picked when you start the Sprint.
 This is fine as long as it’s minimal.

-- A lot of teams prefer to keep 20% time aside to deal with tech debts.
+A lot of teams prefer to keep 20% time aside to deal with tech debts.
 This may be a good idea while I always suggest the team to plan for this 20% during sprint planning and grooming only.
 What you plan is what can be accomplished.

-- Try to break down the story to as small as possible while if the estimation is going beyond then it’s important to divide that into smaller stories.
+Try to break down the story to as small as possible while if the estimation is going beyond then it’s important to divide that into smaller stories.
 There are instances where you can’t break down the story to the level where you are not getting business value out of it which is OK at a times but do avoid this situation as much as possible.

-- Trust each other and support each other.
+Trust each other and support each other.

 Important Tip – The scope creep can be managed within Sprint with only two ways

 If it’s absolutely mandatory to pick the work in the middle, you need to take out an equal amount of work from Sprint.

-At times, you are done with Sprint in advance, in that case, you can pick more work while it is always better idea to increase your velocity and focus on tech debts, testing, and quality practices.
+At times, you are done with Sprint in advance, in that case, you can pick more work while it is always a better idea to increase your velocity and focus on tech debts, testing, and quality practices.
 You can even spend time on learning which is usually way more important than we usually think

 The primary agenda of this meeting where every team member is expected to bring their points are

-- What worked well?
+What worked well?

-- What did not work well?
+What did not work well?

 How to do it

-- Start with talking about previous retrospectives action items.
+Start with talking about previous retrospectives action items.
 Close the items which are accomplished.

-- Further Discuss what did not work well and come with action items
+Discuss what did not work well and come with action items

-- Assign owners for every action item.
+Assign owners to every action item.

-- Typically it should happen after every sprint and should last between 30 to 60 minutes.
+Typically it should happen after every sprint and should last between 30 to 60 minutes.

-- The whole team should participate.
+The whole team should participate.

-- The owners must be assigned to action items.
+The owners must be assigned to action items.
 The next retrospective should start with open items of previous retrospective meetings.
 I have seen, individual teams have excellent ideas while post retrospective nobody really thinks about it.

+The standup is nothing but a daily meeting among all scrum members.
 The agenda of this meeting should be: